-Independent Space Index is a comprehensive directory of artist-run, non-commercial, and independent spaces for contemporary art (sometimes called “Off-Spaces” or Alternative Spaces) in Vienna, as well as a networking channel between the listed spaces.
+Independent Space Index is a comprehensive directory of independent spaces for contemporary art in Vienna, as well as a networking channel between the listed spaces.

 Independent Space Index organizes the yearly festival of independent spaces in Vienna.
-This event has been the largest annual joint endeavour of project spaces in Vienna since its first edition in 2018.
+This public event has been the largest joint endeavour of independent spaces in Vienna since its first edition in 2018.

-Find more information about the festivals as well as additional material such as reviews, interviews, images and videos in our Archive.
+The festival format is evolving with each iteration.
+You can learn more from the documentation of past editions—#6/2023, #5/2022, #4/2021—and find additional material such as reviews, interviews, images and videos in our Archive.

 An Independent Space is a self-organized exhibition space that is primarily and programmatically dedicated to contemporary art.
 An Independent Space is open and accessible to the public and engages in mediation work.
 An Independent Space is ultimately not a profit-driven endeavor.

 Independent spaces often have irregular opening hours.
 You can check the linked web presences for information about opening times, ways to get in contact and make an appointment, and information about exhibition openings and events.

 The calendar provided by eSeL is another place to check for upcoming events.

 Independent Space Index is proudly self-organized.
 Since 2017, network members have been meeting on a regular basis to exchange, discuss, and collectively develop and advance this shared identity and program.